Rehanabbaxi/python-mini-projects/README.md

 # 🐍 Python Learning Projects

-This repository is an **index of all my Python projects** — ranging from **very basic to advanced concepts**.
+This repository is an **index of all my Python mini projects** — ranging from **very basic to advanced concepts**.
-For every topic I learn in Python, I build a small project around it so I can **learn by building**.
+For every topic  in Python, I build a small project around it.

 ---